Committees

 The PSPS Advocacy and Policy Committee's purpose is to present the highest quality evidence-based pain management treatments to regional and national organizations (Medicare, private insurance, workers compensation) to maintain access for the best therapies to treat pain for our patients.
 The strength of our committee is to draw news of issues from along the West Coast so we can be less reactive and more proactive with our initiatives.
 Moreover, we are committed to teaching anyone involved in the committee simple approaches for communication and representation so all of us can become local experts for advocacy in our regional locations.

-Samir Sheth, MD (CA)
+Samir Sheth, MD, Co-Chair

 Research and Scientific Committee